retronym/jacoco-test/README.md

 Compiler changes are initially being explored by adding a new compiler plugin.
 Deeper changes will require modifications to the Scala compiler itself.

+## Suppressions

+### Synthetic methods

+ - case class equals/hashCode/toString/apply/copy etc
+ - mixin forwarders
+ - lambda serialization methods

+### Instructions
+  - Null check of `$outer` in nested class constructors
+  - Pattern matcher generated common sub-expression elimination vars
+  - `throw new MatchError` case in exhaustive patterns that catches nulls.
+  - `PartialFunction.applyOrElse/apply` pair (only one copy needs to be covered)

+## Inlined Code
+  - Macro inlined code ought to be ignored at call site (but how?)
+    - Alternatively it could be attributed to another file/line with use of a SMAP-like attribute